 Back in the city, the focus was on quality, not quantity.
 Svenskt Tenn, which had no doubt had its hands full renovating its stunning new flagship store last year, had only a handful of new pieces by Eric Ericsson, Inge Sempé and Signe Persson-Melin, on show.
 Nordiska Galleriet had a similar story with a trio of pieces from Monica Förster, Anki Gneib and Cornelia Waldersten Arfors.

 Stockholm Design Week's pop-up shows were also down in number, but perhaps up in depth.
 Work In Progress, an exhibition by Jonas Wagell that told the stories behind 15 designers' work at MOOD Stockholm, was fun and enlightening.
-Meanwhile top marks go to Form Us With Love, who's show Form Us With Friends at the Swedish Museum of Architecture proves what an enterprising and energetic design team it is, entirely worthy of the attention it seems to be getting.
+Meanwhile top marks go to Form Us With Love, whose show Form Us With Friends at the Swedish Museum of Architecture proves what an enterprising and energetic design team it is, entirely worthy of the attention it seems to be getting.